Simone Biles's Success and Achievements in Timeline

 In 2018, Simone Biles was named international female Champion of Champions by L'Équipe.

-In 2018, Simone Biles won the United States National All-Around Championship.
+In 2018, Simone Biles won the United States national all-around championship and won all five gold medals in a single championships.

 February 2019: Laureus World Sports Award

-In February 2019, Simone Biles was named the Laureus World Sports Award winner in the category of Sportswoman of the Year for the second time.
+In February 2019, it was announced that Simone Biles was named Laureus World Sports Award in the category of Sportswoman of the Year for the second time.

 In November 2019, Simone Biles won the People's Choice Award for The Game Changer of 2019.

-In 2019, Simone Biles became the individual all-around champion, floor exercise champion, balance beam champion, and vault champion at the World Championships.
-She also became a member of the gold medal-winning United States team.
+In 2019, Simone Biles became the all-around champion, floor exercise champion, vault champion, and balance beam champion and was part of the gold medal winning United States team at the World Championships.

 2019: Associated Press Female Athlete of the Year and Champion of Champions